slobodan-ilic/soc/README.md

 ## Intro

-The main goal of the code herein contained is to facilitate the semantic segmentation of Sentinel-2 satelite imagery.
+The main goal of this project is to facilitate the semantic segmentation of Sentinel-2 satelite imagery.

 ## Architecture

-We use the U-Net for the semantic segmentation, which is backed by the VGG network.
+We use the U-Net architecture, backed by the VGG architecture.

 ## Running the code

 1. Clone the code
-2. Ensure you have the `/data` folder populated with master `image.npy` and `mask.npy` files
+2. Ensure you have the `/data` folder populated with master `image.npy` and `mask.npy` (this should be the case if you cloned the repo)
+3. Create a `venv` by `python3 -m venv venv` and activate it by `source venv/bin/activate`
-3. Install necessary dependencies by running `pip install -r requrements.txt` (or by Conda)
+4. Install necessary dependencies by running `pip install -r requrements.txt`
-4. Run the `python train.py` to start the training of the U-Net network
+5. Run the `python train.py` to start the training of the U-Net network

 ## Further work